wayne0516/AIInventoryLocatorChatbot/README.md

 typing_extensions 4.12.2
 Werkzeug          3.1.3

-2. Next, run command "python train.py", it will train the AI model to speak like human based on the data ingested from intents.json
+2. Next, make sure your python environment is activated and run the command "python train.py", it will train the AI model to speak like human based on the data ingested from intents.json
 How it works, for example:
 "tag": "greeting",
       "patterns": [